About

 To invite in a new stream of consciousness.

-Our Values, what we value and that which is most valuable to us are all beautifully and intricately interlaced.
-Threaded together to help us form our relationships.
+What we value and that which is most valuable to us are beautifully and intricately interlaced; threaded together to help us form our relationships.
 I cannot tell anyone else what they should value and stand for.
 We have to feel the value of our full worth for our Self.
-And when we do, we find we shift our stance and create perspectives for how we leave our footprint.
+When we do we naturally shift our stance to create new perspectives on how we leave our footprint.

 Feel free to read on as I share what I value and what is most valuable to the meaning of my existence.